Kate Hudson Looks Stunning In Fashion Show From Her Fabletics November Edit

-Actress and entrepreneur Kate Hudson has become just as well known for her athletic wear brand, Fabletics, as she has for her acting career at this point.
+Actress and entrepreneur Kate Hudson has become just as well-known for her athletic wear brand, Fabletics, as she has for her acting career at this point.
 The affordable fitness gear has earned plenty of fans, and Hudson uses her star power to her advantage by posing in many campaigns for the brand herself.

 In her latest Instagram update, Hudson shared several looks from her November Edit that had fans going absolutely nuts.

-In the first snap in the series, Hudson sat on a wooden chair outdoors beside what looked to be a cabin with wooden siding.
-She donned a cozy-looking sweater made of a textured cream fabric, with olive green cuffs and a collar.
+In the first snap in the series, Hudson sat outdoors on a wooden chair beside what looked to be a cabin with wood siding.
+She wore a cozy-looking sweater made of a textured cream fabric, with olive green cuffs and a collar.
 The sweater was unzipped almost all the way, giving fans a glimpse at the black tank she wore underneath.
 She added a few delicate gold accessories to finish the look, and paired the oversized sweater with black leggings.
 The beauty’s head was tossed back in a laugh, and she had a coffee cup balanced on the arm of the chair in front of her.

 For the second post in the series, Hudson got bundled up for a cold weather adventure.
 She rocked black leggings again, this time with a pair of socks and some metallic silver shoes.
 She added a black puffer jacket and gray knit toque, and also switched out her accessories to rock a silver statement ring.
 A black bag and suitcase were visible beside her as she posed on the rustic wooden front step of the cabin.